DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Related Work

 \section{Related Work}

-\paragraph{Controllable Language Generation} Attribute-controllable language generation aims to generate high-quality text satisfying desired attributes, \textit{e.g.}, sentiment, topic and style, which could facilitate diverse downstream applications, such as stylistic writing~\citep{ficler-goldberg-2017-controlling} and language detoxification~\citep{gehman-etal-2020-realtoxicityprompts}.
-In the era of PLM, an effective paradigm for controllable NLG lies in fine-tuning PLMs on datasets containing labeled text~\citep{Keskar2019CTRLAC, gururangan-etal-2020-dont}.
+\paragraph{Controllable Language Generation:} Attribute-controllable language generation aims to generate high-quality text satisfying desired attributes, \textit{e.g.}, sentiment, topic, and style, which could facilitate diverse downstream applications, such as stylistic writing~\citep{ficler-goldberg-2017-controlling,yi2020mixpoet} and language detoxification~\citep{gehman-etal-2020-realtoxicityprompts}.
+In the era of PLM, an effective paradigm for this task is fine-tuning PLMs on datasets containing labeled text~\citep{Keskar2019CTRLAC, gururangan-etal-2020-dont}.
 Nonetheless, with the increasing scale of PLMs, inadequate labeled data severely hampers the effectiveness of fine-tuning~\citep{zhang2020revisiting}.

-As a remedy, two lines of research have been developed. \emph{Lightweight tuning} searches a trigger~\citep{sheng-etal-2020-towards} or optimizes only a few parameters like adapter~\citep{ribeiro-etal-2021-structural} or prefix~\citep{li-liang-2021-prefix,qian-etal-2022-controllable}, requiring much less training data. \emph{Plug-in control} steers the generation probability of NLG models towards target attributes through updating cached hidden states~\citep{Dathathri2020Plug} or rectifying the output distribution~\citep{liu-etal-2021-dexperts,krause2021gedi,yang-klein-2021-fudge} guided by off-the-shelf attribute classifiers or conditional PLMs at the inference time, without fine-tuning the generators.
+As a remedy, two lines of research have been developed. \emph{Lightweight tuning} searches a trigger~\citep{sheng-etal-2020-towards} or optimizes only a few parameters~\citep{ribeiro-etal-2021-structural,yang2023uddia} or prefix~\citep{li-liang-2021-prefix,qian-etal-2022-controllable}, requiring much less training data. \emph{Plug-in control} steers the generation probability of NLG models towards target attributes through updating cached hidden states~\citep{Dathathri2020Plug} or rectifying the output distribution~\citep{liu-etal-2021-dexperts,krause2021gedi,yang-klein-2021-fudge} guided by off-the-shelf attribute classifiers or conditional PLMs at the inference time, without fine-tuning the generators.
 Despite no/weak dependence on labeled data, these two lines of work would cause limited control accuracy or decreased fluency.